"They dated for 12 years": GH groom weeps as he sees bride, peeps stunned

 The caption of the video revealed that he had dated the lady for 12 years before tying the knot.

-At the time of writing the report, the video had gathered over 4000 like and 100
+At the time of writing the report, the video had gathered over 4,000 like and 100 comments.

 Ghanaians react to the action of the groom